 |Fire resistance; may lower insurance rates up to 34%|

 Installing a roof isn’t a project for weekend warriors.
 It takes time and care.
 Aside from possibly needing permits or licensing to install, it’s a process that requires special skills and knowledge.
-Hire a professional because installing and maintaining a roof carries more safety concerns than smaller DIY home projects.
+Find a local metal roof repair service to complete the project because installing and maintaining a roof carries more safety concerns than smaller DIY home projects.